Straight forward roadside birding, beautiful scenery and amazing local culture; and a ton of endemics!

 Access and Accommodation:

 Sumba has two airports, both served by flights from Denpasar, Bali, with fluctuating schedules to other airports in the Lesser Sundas (Kupang, Bima, etc).
 Most birders opt to fly to Waingapu, the bigger of the two (but that is not saying it is big!), and then base themselves initially in Waingapu town where there are several hotels (look in Lonely Planet for examples).
 For those arriving at Tambulaka airport in the west, the nicest accommodation option is the nearby Newa Sumba Resort (www.newasumbaresort.com), which also has excellent birding in its grounds.From Waingapu to get to Yumbu for the buttonquail you can simply hire a car (from your hotel), a taxi (if you can find one) or an ojek (motorbike taxi).
 To get to Lewa or Waikabubak from either Waingapu or Tambulaka you can seek out public buses (ask at your hotel for where to find one) or rent a car for the trip (again your hotel will be able to arrange this).
-In Waikabubak there are several basic hotels, while in Lewa the place to aim for is the homestay (losmen) run by Kathy & Cornelis Hary (Jl.
+In Waikabubak there are several basic hotels.
+In Lewa, historically the place to aim for is the homestay (losmen) run by Kathy & Cornelis Hary (Jl.
 Pameti Karata, Lewa, Sumba, 87152).
 To contact Hary’s Losmen, call Mamma Rewu on +6285239910745 or email another guy in the village named Budi at b_Karwelo@yahoo.de and he can apparently pass a message on.
-To get to the sites around Lewa, ask for help at Hary’s Losmen.
+Other options are however available, including Jonny’s Homestay, a basic homestay on the main road of Lewa.
+To get to the sites around Lewa, ask for help at your homestay, who should be able to arrange an ojek or car to get you to any of the sites.
 To get to places from Waikabubak you can get a car from your hotel and head east towards the forest, or negotiate any other form of transport that suits your budget (bus, bike etc!).
-Dealing with the national park The concept of organised ecotourism has not yet reached the management authorities of Manupeu-Tanah Daru National Park, whose approach to visiting birders is more typified by complete randomness, obscure and at times expensive charges, guides that don’t guide, and a complete lack of receipts.
-As several of the sites mentioned above are within the park, you do technically need permission from the park to go birdwatching there.
+Dealing with the national park As several of the sites mentioned above are within the National Park, you do technically need permission from the park to go birdwatching there.
+This includes birding along the busy main road… Provision of a park guide may or may not also be mandatory.
 There are several possibilities for how you deal with this.
 We make no recommendation here, as everyone seems to have a different experience, these are just your options!

 - Present yourself to the park, and negotiate.
 The head office of the park is in Kupang (very useful..).
 There is also supposedly a section office in Lewa, and possibly also Waingapu and Waikabubak.
 If you can find any one of these, turn up and say what you want, and the park will start quoting prices.
 The mandatory requirement is that you get an entrance ticket, but the official price is only a few dollars for a few days.
 There is also a mandatory small extra charge if you have a camera.
 This said, don’t expect to be quoted the mandatory charge, and the park can (by law) at their discretion require you to be accompanied by a guide, for which there is no set charge.
 The good news (!) is that you are more than free to haggle.
 If you don’t like what they quote you first, offer far less and try and agree on something acceptable.
 If you finally cant agree on a price or ‘service’, then walk away, revert to option 1 above, or concentrate on the forest outside of the park!